• Skip to primary navigation

 Many classic brownie recipes often use little or no leavening agent, resulting in a dense and chewy texture.
 In contrast, this brownie waffle recipe uses baking powder, which helps the waffles rise and become fluffier—perfect for the waffle iron.
 Another key difference is that the recipe includes milk in place of vegetable oil, which will also result in a lighter texture for the brownie waffles.

-Soft chocolate waffles topped with fresh strawberries and blueberries, served on a white plate for a healthy breakfast or brunch option.
+Brownie waffles topped with fresh strawberries and blueberries, drizzled with syrup on a white plate.

 How do I store leftovers?